-An additional way for verifying or questioning some of your limiting beliefs is to run experiments.
+An additional way to verify or question some of your limiting beliefs is to run experiments.
 This kind of probing can start with a mental experiment or with actual simulations that may or may not evolve into real tangible changes.
 (For grounded theory and examples on probing, see the Cynefin book by Snowden et.al. and the so-called BOSSA nova book by Eckstein & Buck.)

 A Hypothetical Example